cklutz/my-vsts-tasks/Tasks/RunOpenCover/README.md

 - **Run Settings File:** Path to a runsettings or testsettings file can be specified here.
 The path can be to a file in the repository or a path to file on disk.
 Use $(Build.SourcesDirectory) to access the root project folder.
 [Click here](https://msdn.microsoft.com/library/jj635153.aspx) for more information on these files.

+- **Run in Parallel:** If set, tests will run in parallel leveraging available cores of the machine.
+[Click here](https://aka.ms/paralleltestexecution) to learn more about how tests are run in parallel.

 - **OpenCover Filter Criteria:** Filter what should be considered by OpenCover for code coverage.
 For example, "-\*[\*Tests.\*]".

 - **Disable OpenCover:** This allows you to only run the tests and not run OpenCover.
 Thus, the tasks behaves similar to to stock VSTest task from TFS / VSTS.